|

 The

-asking price is "offers in the region of"
+asking price was "offers in the region

 £2300.